akshayramdev/fellowshipai/Burn/models/model-readme.md

 ## Hyperparamters and Model Selection Experiments Summary

-* Results may change with more epochs during training such as resnet-152 being the most accurate among resnet models when num_epoch = 50.
+* These results have been obetained with num_epoch=5 and we also observe that the results may change with more num_epoch during training for instance resnet-152 being the most accurate among resnet models when training with num_epoch = 50.

 ![Accuracy vs Batch Size](https://github.com/fellowship/platform-demos3/blob/master/Burn/models/bs.png)